 Use isopropyl alcohol to remove all residue from the scuffing.
 It’s fairly effective for the removal of all dust and or grime.
 The isopropyl alcohol evaporates quickly and is safe to use on plastic.
 Get a spray bottle with isopropyl alcohol and gently wipe with a microfibre ultra-absorbent car cleaning towel after each spray.
 Thoroughly clean and dry the spoiler.

-CAUTION: When applying Adhesion Promoter, Primer, Base Paint and Clearcoat make sure that you use a well ventilated location (free of dust), disposable gloves and wear a proper face mask (respirator) for spray painting .
+CAUTION: When applying Adhesion Promoter, Primer, Base Paint and Clearcoat make sure that you use a well ventilated location (free of dust), and wear a proper face mask (respirator) for spray painting .

 3. Spray on Adhesion Promoter